Search this site

 Unfortunately, due to the timing, the issue has become a a silly media-driven frenzy.
 Even the White House couldn't resist criticism and CNN keeps blaring, "Spa treatments!
 Spa Treatments!"

-If an insurance company employs a business model of selling through independent reps, it likely does something similar to reward and motivate top performers (Note: they are not employees).
+Any other insurance company that employs a business model of selling through independent reps holds a similar conference to reward and motivate top performers (Note: they are not employees).

 These events are planned months, or years in advance.
 It has nothing to do with the loan program -- it wasn't even funded by the holding company.
 It is...a cost of doing business.
 Should AIG shut down incentives for independent sales agents?
-If so, there's no incentive, ipso facto.
+If so, there's no incentive to sell their products, ipso facto.

 I owe Wall Street Journal columnist, Ms. Peggy Noonan.
-My own infatuation with the tenacious campaign of Hillary Clinton almost made me lose my senses.
-Peggy Noonan brings me back to earth.
-Before I explain, here's my basic take on Peggy Noonan - she's a better columnist than speechwriter, or television commentator.
+My infatuation with the tenacious campaign of Hillary Clinton almost made me lose my senses.
+Sometimes Peggy Noonan's work brings me back to earth, other times not so much, but always....she intrigues me.
+First, a few minor quibbles...

-For me, one of the most memorable parts of the disastrous Dukakis campaign in 1988, was when Dukakis mocked the famous Noonan line written for George Bush, about "a thousand points of light" when he asked derisively, "What does that mean?"
-Fairly asked, in my opinion.
+For me, one of the most memorable parts of the disastrous Dukakis campaign in 1988, was when Dukakis mocked the famous Noonan line written for George Bush, about "a thousand points of light."
+Mr. Dukakis asked derisively, "What does that mean?"
+A question fairly asked, in my opinion.

-Similarly, I was baffled by the amount of recognition Ms. Noonan received for the phrase crafted for President Reagan to describe Washington D.C. as, "that shining city on a hill."
-So much for my petty problems with her speech writing.
+Similarly, I was baffled by the recognition Ms. Noonan received for a phrase she crafted for President Reagan to describe Washington D.C. as, "that shining city on a hill."

 Monday, May 19, 2008--- True grit

 I've been hard on the Clintons for a long time.
-A sample of my dissatisfaction with Mrs. Clinton's persona can be found in this post and an equally frank assessment of Mr. Clinton's presidential foibles can be found here.
+A sample of my dissatisfaction with Mrs. Clinton's persona can be found in this post and an equally frank assessment of Mr. Clinton can be found here.

-Even if I set aside their policy positions, with which I almost uniformly disagree, it's their pathological dishonesty and smugness that leaves me cold again and again.
+Even if I set aside their policy positions, it's their pathological dishonesty and smugness that leaves me cold again and again.
 I see Bill and Hillary Clinton as one person who has never stopped disappointing me.
 With all that as the backdrop for this post, I am about to go positive on one of them...

 Yes, I began to feel something inspiring while contemplating Hillary Clinton recently.
 I find it redemptive to have had so much disdain for a person and then find something to admire.
 Strange feeling.
 My positive revelation is this: she's stronger than I ever realized.

-It's not Mrs. Clinton's usual pluck that I am referring to here.
-The in-your-face type of retort that she is both admired and reviled for, by millions.
+It's not Mrs. Clinton's usual pluck that I am referring to -- the in-your-face type of retort she is both admired and reviled for.
 I'm talking about her tenacity.
 The type of thing that reveals itself after one is knocked down again and again.
-Some people get hit harder each time and yet still manage to rise.
+Some people get hit harder each time and still manage to rise.
 Think of Richard Nixon in his teens as the tackling dummy on the football team.
-Yes Mr. Nixon had this quality too.
+Yes Mr. Nixon had tenacity too.

-One must respect another person who has taken so many punches and just keeps coming back.
-It would be intellectually dishonest to ignore it, no matter how much contempt I have for her attitudes, ethics and policies.
-I called the Democratic race over almost exactly 3 months ago - Mrs. Clinton will not be her party's nominee for president.
+One must respect another person who has taken so many punches and keeps coming back.
+It would be intellectually dishonest to ignore it, no matter how much contempt one has for her attitudes, ethical deficits and woke policies.
+I called the Democratic race over almost exactly 3 months ago - Mrs. Clinton will not be her party's nominee for president, but the lady has courage.

 What I didn't predict and never expected, was that she'd stay in the race this long, after so much bombardment, and still credibly come back for more.
 It's fascinating to watch.
 Iran has cause to be afraid...very afraid.